 Barnlund’s transactional model is a dynamic or two-way communication model.
 This model explains basic interpersonal communication that takes solace between the sender and receiver.
 This model signifies that the sending and receiving of messages takes place simultaneously.

-Barnlund’s transactional model defines communication as a continuous process where the sending and receiving of messages continuously occurs.
+Barnlund’s transactional models defines communication skills as a continuous process where the sending and receiving of messages continuously occurs.
 The role of the sender and receiver keeps on changing very frequently, and both play an essential role in the communication process.
-The feedback given by one person will be a message for another person.
+The immediate feedback communication is given by one person will be a message for another person.

 3.2 Dance’s Helical Model

-The dance’s helical model of communication defines communication as a cyclic process.
-It says that the communication that takes place between two people is influenced by time and experience.
+The dance’s helical model of communication defines human communication itself as a cyclic process.
+It says that the communication that takes place between two people is influenced by time cultural context and experience.

 That means initially, the communication starts as a cyclic process and later turns into a complex helical sphere.
-The helical nature of communication represents communication evolves with time.
+The helical nature or circular process of communication represents one way communication evolves with time.

 The process of communication is both simple and, at the same time, complex to explain.
 Communication can simply be considered as an exchange of messages between two people or a complicated process to establish understanding and build a community.

-The above eight communication models are theoretical explanations of communication.
+The above eight communication models are theoretical explanations circular models of communication.
 It is imperative to learn about all of these models of communication to understand the concept of communication.